r3hab-media/pdf-scraper/README.md

 # ScrapeStack

-**ScrapeStack** is a web tool that helps you download all matching files (PDF or MP4) from a specified webpage into a single ZIP file.
+**ScrapeStack** is a local Node/Express tool that helps you download all matching files (PDF or MP4) from a specified webpage into a single ZIP file.
 Just enter the URL, choose the file type you'd like to scrape, and give your ZIP file a name.
 ScrapeStack will find all files of that type, bundle them, and prompt you to download them in one convenient archive.

+> **Note:** This is a **local app**.
+Hosting the UI on GitHub Pages (or any static host) will not perform scraping because it requires the local server.

 ## Features